Chris Emsley known as Chris

 BSc Sports Studies

 Chris is a Lecturer on a number of the sports courses here at USW, but mainly the BSc Sports Coaching and Development.
-Chris is also the main point of contact for Employability and Enterprise in Sport, which involves playing a key role in the management and development of the student placement programme, reviewing Work-Based Learning modules and creating new projects to support student employability.
+Chris is also the Course Leader for the Foundation Degree Sports Coaching and Development (blended learning).

 As part of his role at the University, Chris is a Module Leader for 1st, 2nd and 3rd year modules including Introduction to Sports Coaching, Physical Education and School Sport, Community Sports Development, Sport Placement, Work Based Learning, Creatively Teaching Physical Education, Health and Wellbeing and Applied Professional Project.

 Having long been involved with the placement programme at USW, first as a student himself, then mentoring students as a member of USW Alumni, Chris is enthusiastic and passionate about the importance of high quality, relevant placements and the potential impact they can have on a students’ development.

 Professionally, Chris comes from a background working in Sport Development at both Local Authority and National Governing Body level, having worked for Golf Development Wales and Rhondda Cynon Taf County Borough Council.
 Having a keen interest in the development of sport, Chris is engaged in the sector through his responsibilities with BowlsWales and is overseeing the development of the sport in Wales.

 Chris is a Module Leader for a number of sport development and coaching related subjects, as well as being the main point of contact for Employability and Enterprise in Sport, playing a key role in managing the placement programme at USW Sport.